Duchenne Drug Delayed After Outrage Over Price

 For years, many American patients have imported deflazacort, the generic version of Emflaza, for about $1,200 a year.
 But because the medicine wasn't approved in the U.S., the cost of the medicine wasn't typically covered by insurers.

-That contrast in price between became a flash point Monday as Sen. Bernie Sanders, I-Vt., and Rep. Elijah Cummings, D-Md., sent a letter to Marathon Monday morning demanding answers about the $89,000 price for a drug that isn't new.
+That contrast in price between became a flash point Monday as Sen. Bernie Sanders, I-Vt., and Rep. Elijah Cummings, D-Md., sent a letter to Marathon on Monday morning demanding answers about the $89,000 price for a drug that isn't new.
 It has been used routinely by Duchenne patients in the U.S. since at least 2005.

 "We believe Marathon is abusing our nation's 'orphan drug' program, which grants companies seven years of market exclusivity to encourage research into new treatments for rare diseases — not to provide companies like Marathon with lucrative market exclusivity rights for drugs that have been available for decades," Sanders and Cummings wrote.